remindmodel/pre-processing/README.md

 # How to run on the cluster

-`Rscript submit_preprocessing.R` runs with config/default.cfg.
+- `Rscript submit_preprocessing.R` runs with config/default.cfg.
+- before starting inputdata generation, you might want to update your libraries by running `make update-renv` (only pik-piam packages) or `update-renv-all` (all CRAN packages)

 ## Settings